openvinotoolkit/openvino/tools/pot/docs/DefaultQuantizationUsage.md

 @endsphinxdirective

 ## Introduction
-This document describes how to apply model quantization with DefautltQuantization method without accuracy control using some unannotated dataset.
-To use this method, you need to create a Python* script using a Python* API of Post-Training Optimization Tool (POT) and implement data preparation logic and quantization pipeline.
-In case if you are not familiar with Python*, you can try [command-line interface](@ref pot_compression_cli_README) of POT which is designed to quantize models from [Model Zoo](https://github.com/openvinotoolkit/open_model_zoo).
+This document describes how to apply model quantization with the Defautlt Quantization method without accuracy control using some unannotated dataset.
+To use this method, you need to create a Python* script using a API of Post-Training Optimization Tool (POT) and implement data preparation logic and quantization pipeline.
+In case if you are not familiar with Python*, you can try [command-line interface](@ref pot_compression_cli_README) of POT which is designed to quantize models from OpenVINO&trade; [Model Zoo](https://github.com/openvinotoolkit/open_model_zoo).
 The figure below shows the common workflow of the quantization script implemented with POT API.

 ![](./images/default_quantization_flow.png)

-Such a script should include three basic step:
+Such a script should include three basic steps:
 1. Prepare data and dataset interface
 2. Select quantization parameters
 3. Define and run quantization process